aymarino/aymarino.github.io/_posts/2023-10-21-static-site-login.md

 with an empty `Set-Cookie` header.

-One could created a separate route (e.g. `/logout`) for this purpose, but my hacky solution is to put that funcitonality under an unused HTTP method on the existing `/login` handler:
+One could created a separate route (e.g. `/logout`) for this purpose, but my hacky solution is to put that functionality under an unused HTTP method on the existing `/login` handler:

 ```js
 exports.handler = (event, _context, callback) => {